HERMANN LAW PLLC

 ordered guardianship.
 If you have an

-accident or medical emergency which leaves you unable to handle your own affairs, and you do not have an estate plan, your loved ones would likely need to go to court to get the authority to make
+accident or medical emergency which leaves you unable to handle your own affairs, and you do not have an estate plan, your loved ones may need to go to court to get the authority to make decisions

 Probate.
 Probate means "to prove".
 Probate is the legal process which proves that a will is valid, or who a person's heirs are if there is no will, and transfers

 ownership of the deceased person's assets.
-Unless assets pass by operation of law (joint tenant accounts, retirement accounts, life insurance) or are in a trust, they must go through
+Unless assets pass by operation of law (like joint accounts, or retirement accounts/life insurance with a named beneficiary) or are in a trust, they must go

 - Avoid unnecessary